ccaldarella99/Face-Tracker/Face-Tracker_Report.md

 ###### It is worth noting that the YOLO models have less entries in the Data Frame.
 This is because each of the models ran about the same amount of time and the YOLO models took longer to render.

 It is easy to see what an extra two CPU cores and four times the memory can do to process facial recognition and image rendering.
-The laptop is able to process both the YOLO and Haar Cascade Models much faster so the rendered image appears in realtime.
+The laptop is able to process both the YOLO and Haar Cascade Models much faster so the rendered image appears in real-time.
 But until I can get a pan-tilt mechanism for my laptop, I will likely stick with Haar Cascades on my Raspberry Pi.

 ---